universe-builders/universe-builders.github.io/void-survivors/accessibility-plan.md

 As identified in our development plan, we will receive advice from access consultants and test the games with vision impaired individuals at several stages of the project.

-A list of extensions for helping with vision impairments is available by [Color Blind Awareness Org](https://colorblindawareness.org/chrome-extensions/).
+A list of extensions for helping with vision impairments is available by Color Blind Awareness Org: https://colorblindawareness.org/chrome-extensions/.

 ----